ym001/distancia/docs/Frechet.rst

 Academic Reference
 ------------------

 The Fréchet Distance was first introduced by Maurice Fréchet in 1906 in the context of functional analysis.
 It was later applied to computational geometry to compare curves and paths.
-The foundational paper in this field is:
+The foundational paper in this field is: :footcite:t:`frechet`

-:footcite:t:``

 .. footbibliography::

-  frechet

-- Alt, Helmut, and Michael Godau.
-"Computing the Fréchet distance between two polygonal curves." *International Journal of Computational Geometry & Applications* 5.01n02 (1995): 75-91.

 Conclusion
 ----------